 Our Virtual Art Salon will be held online using the video conferencing platform Zoom.

 The Virtual Art Salon welcomes all artists, art students, educators, and enthusiasts.
-This week, Elinor Carucci will present and talk about her work.
+This week, Addoley Dzegede will present her work in conversation with Artistic Director of Painting, Drawing & Printmaking, Elizabeth Ferrill.
 We invite you to join us!

-Please contact Zakriya Rabani firstname.lastname@example.org for more information.
+Please contact Elizabeth Ferrill, Artistic Director of Painting, Drawing & Printmaking at firstname.lastname@example.org for more information.

 Addoley Dzegede is a Ghanaian-American interdisciplinary artist who grew up in South Florida and is currently a fellow at the Tulsa Artist Fellowship in Tulsa, Oklahoma.
 She received a BFA from Maryland Institute College of Art, and was awarded a Chancellor’s Graduate Fellowship at Washington University in St Louis, where she completed an MFA in Visual Art.